Ekvisa/Ekvisa/README.md

 Also you can find here some Java ☕ projects from one of my past lives.
 Sometimes I miss Java’s structure while enjoying the freedom of JS.

-I’m always open to learning, creating, and collaborating on meaningful projects.
+I’m open to learning, creating, and collaborating on meaningful projects.
 Let’s build something beautiful together. 💜